Aaron Hamill: Early life

-Having played rugby league, rugby union and basketball as a junior, Hamill first played Australian rules football in the Australian Capital Territory for the Tuggeranong Bulldogs Football Club.
+Having played rugby league, rugby union and basketball as a junior, Hamill first played Australian rules football in the Australian Capital Territory for the Tuggeranong Football Club.
 He attended Fadden Primary School, Marist College, Melrose High School and Phillip College (now Canberra College).
 He went to Melrose High School with Essendon and Richmond player Justin Blumfield.

 Playing career

-Carlton Football Club
+Carlton

 Hamill was recruited late in the 1994 AFL draft, with the 79th overall pick.
 Making his senior debut in 1996 with the Carlton Blues, Hamill was a favourite among supporters for his strong marking and goalkicking.
 He was a key part of the Blues 1997 pre-season premiership side and was also part of Carlton's runner up team in 1999.
 He played with Carlton from 1996 to 2000 with 92 games and 114 goals.
 At the end of the 2000 season, he was traded to St Kilda, after having an argument with Carlton president John Elliott.

-St Kilda Football Club
+St Kilda

 At the end of 2000 he moved to St Kilda, among other big name signings, such as Fraser Gehrig and Steven Lawrence.

 He was named captain of the Saints for the 2003 season and his influence for the team was unquestionable.
 He had a tough, uncompromising style, always committing himself to the contest.
 As a result, he sustained many injuries over his career, and midway through 2005 he missed a large part of the season with an assortment of hip, shoulder, and knee injuries.
 Due to the same array of injuries, he missed the entire 2007 season.
 Doctors advised Hamill that he should retire from the game due to the toll it takes on his body.
 Although he had the desire to continue, many coaches and medicos told him he was unable to continue.
 After seeking a trade mid season, he decided to retire, closing the book on an illustrious career at both Carlton and St Kilda.

+Hamill played with St Kilda from 2001 until 2006 for a total of 98 games and 125 goals.